-- We acknowledge that abuse of children can take different forms physical, emotional, and sexual, as well as neglect. - When children are suffering from physical, sexual or emotional abuse, or experiencing neglect, this may be demonstrated through: - significant changes in their behaviour; - deterioration in their general well-being; - their comments which may give cause for concern, or the things they say (direct or indirect - disclosure); - changes in their appearance, their behaviour, or their play; - unexplained bruising, marks or signs of possible abuse or neglect; and - any reason to suspect neglect or abuse outside the setting. - We take into account factors affecting parental capacity, such as social exclusion, domestic violence, parent's drug or alcohol abuse, mental or physical illness or parent's learning disability.
+- We acknowledge that abuse of children can take different forms physical, emotional, and sexual, as well as neglect. - When children are suffering from physical, sexual or emotional abuse, or experiencing neglect there can be a significant change in their behaviour, deterioration in their general well-being, their comments which may give cause for concern, or the things they say (direct or indirect disclosure) changes in their appearance, their behaviour or their play, unexplained bruising, marks or signs of possible abuse or neglect and any reason to suspect neglect or abuse outside the setting. - We take into account factors affecting parental capacity, such as social exclusion, domestic violence, parent's drug or alcohol abuse, mental or physical illness or parent's learning disability. - We also make ourselves aware that some children and young people are affected by gang activity, by complex, multiple or organised abuse, through forced marriage or honour based violence or may be victims of child trafficking and Female Genital Mutilation (FGM).
+While this may be less likely to affect young children in our care, we may become aware of any of these factors affecting older children and young people who we may come into contact with.

-- We are aware of other factors that affect children's vulnerability such as, abuse of disabled children; fabricated or induced illness; child abuse linked to beliefs in spirit possession; sexual exploitation of children, such as through internet abuse; and Female Genital Mutilation; that may affect, or may have affected, children and young people using our provision. - We also make ourselves aware that some children and young people are affected by gang activity, by complex, multiple or organised abuse, through forced marriage or honour based violence or may be victims of child trafficking.
-While this may be less likely to affect young children in our care, we may become aware of any of these factors affecting older children and young people who we may come into contact with. - Where we believe that a child in our care or that is known to us may be affected by any of these factors we follow the procedures below for reporting child protection concerns. - Where such evidence is apparent, the child's key person makes a dated record of the details of the concern and discusses what to do with the member of staff who is acting as the 'designated person'.
-The information is stored on the child's personal file. - We refer concerns to the local authority children's social care department and co-operate fully in any subsequent investigation.
-NB In some cases this may mean the police or another agency identified by the Local Safeguarding Children Board. - We take care not to influence the outcome either through the way we speak to children or by asking questions of children. - We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
-This may include students or school children on work placement, young employees or young parents.
+- Where we believe that a child in our care or that is known to us may be affected by any of these factors we follow the procedures below for reporting child protection concerns. - Where such evidence is apparent, the child's key person makes a dated record of the details of the concern and discusses what to do with the member of staff who is acting as the 'designated person/named person'. - We refer concerns to the local authority social care team and co-operate fully in any subsequent investigating. - We refer concerns to do with staff to LADO (Local Authority Designated Officer/team) - We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
+This may include students or school children on work placements, young employees or young parents.
 Where abuse is suspected we follow the procedure for reporting any other child protection concerns.
 The views of the young person will always be taken into account, but the setting may override the young person's refusal to consent to share information if it feels that it is necessary to prevent a crime from being committed or intervene where one may have been, or to prevent harm to a child or adult.
 Sharing confidential information without consent is done only where not sharing it could be worse than the outcome of having shared it.